garysweaver/stepford/README.md

 you might either need to modify those factories to set associations that are required or specify `--associations` in Stepford to attempt generate them.

-If you specify `--associations`, you might get circular associations and could easily end up with:
+Without `--cache-associations`, you might get circular associations and could easily end up with:

     SystemStackError:
       stack level too deep

-One way to do it would be to [return singleton instances from factory create][singletons], which would require some changes to the factories.

 ThoughtBot's Josh Clayton also provided some suggestions for this, including using methods to generate more complex object structures: